BCDevOps/developer-experience/docs/kcMigration/kc-admin.md

   - [ ] multiple applications in one realm: RC + reggie + KC auth flow

-[x] test multi-domain setup in single instance:
+[x] test multi-domain setup in single instance (R0 as current existing hostname, R1 as new migration hostname):
   - action: when only have R1 redirect
   - result: user will see `Invalid parameter: redirect_uri` when hitting the client in IDP-realm